Johnson warns of ‘dangerous moment’ in Ukraine tensions

 The Prime Minister indicated further military support could be offered to Ukraine if Russia invades as he carried out engagements at Nato headquarters in Brussels and alongside his Polish counterpart in Warsaw.

+In a pooled clip for broadcasters at a military base in Warsaw, he said: “The UK has been supplying some defensive weaponry in the form of anti-tank missiles, we have been training Ukrainian troops.
+That is as far as we can go at the moment.

+“Ukraine is not part of Nato.
+What we are sticking up for is the right of Ukraine like any other sovereign independent country to aspire to that.”

-Meanwhile, Foreign Secretary Liz Truss was involved in testy exchanges with Russian counterparty Sergei Lavrov with no sign of a diplomatic breakthrough being achieved following their meeting in Moscow.
+Meanwhile, Foreign Secretary Liz Truss was involved in testy exchanges with Russian counterpart Sergei Lavrov with no sign of a diplomatic breakthrough being achieved following their meeting in Moscow.

 Russia has insisted it has no plans to invade Ukraine but the Nato alliance is alarmed by the build-up of more than 100,000 troops on the borders with its neighbour.

+“I think today, February 10 2022, we stand on the edge of a precipice and things are as dangerous as I have seen them in Europe for a very, very long time,” he said.

+“It is up to Vladimir Putin to disengage and de-escalate and the way forward is diplomacy.”

-Speaking alongside Nato secretary general Jens Stoltenberg at the alliance’s headquarters in Brussels, Mr Johnson called on Russia to engage in meaningful talks because it was “far better to begin a discussion now than to have a catastrophe”.
+At an earlier press conference, speaking alongside Nato secretary general Jens Stoltenberg at the alliance’s headquarters in Brussels, the Prime Minister called on Russia to engage in meaningful talks because it was “far better to begin a discussion now than to have a catastrophe”.

 The UK has already supplied 2,000 anti-tank missiles, body armour, helmets and combat boots to Ukraine and Mr Johnson indicated he could go further.

-Asked at the press conference in Brussels if he could authorise military support to an insurgency in Ukraine in the event of an invasion, he said: “We will consider what more we can conceivably offer.
+Asked if he could authorise military support to an insurgency in Ukraine in the event of an invasion, he said: “We will consider what more we can conceivably offer.

 “The Ukrainians are well prepared, there are things we’ve offered that they, in fact, don’t seem to need because they think they have them in enough numbers already.